dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 and recombinant forms of such.
 We already see this in steampunk and elsewhere, but for the purposes of this article, I'll refer to it as retromodernism.
 I apologize for inventing a word.
-While awareness of differentiation and quality of ideas is important, I'm not fond of arbitrary division and distinction between ideas, so who am I to create another?
+While awareness of differentiation and distinction of ideas is important, I'm not fond of arbitrary division and distinction between ideas, so who am I to create another?
 And really ... who am I to try to define a concept such retromodernism?